knative/docs/docs/eventing/README.md

 A Broker provides a bucket of events which can be selected by attribute.
 It receives events and forwards them to subscribers defined by one or more matching Triggers.
+Each Trigger operates in the context of a single Broker.
+You can create as many Triggers as necessary.

 A Trigger describes a filter on event attributes which should be delivered to an Addressable.
-You can create as many Triggers as necessary.
+See [Filtering][./filtering.md] for more information on specifying filters.

 ![Broker Trigger Diagram](./images/broker-trigger-overview.svg)